What is Itchy Skin?

 Frequently Asked Questions

 There are many possible causes, but for some people with pruritus, no obvious cause can be found.
-Generalized itching without a rash is most often caused by dry skin.
+Generalised itching without a rash is most often caused by Itchy Skin.
 It can also be caused by medications or internal diseases affecting the body.

 In addition to your body's natural circadian rhythms, several health conditions can make itchy skin worse at night.
 These include skin diseases such as atopic dermatitis (eczema), psoriasis and hives, insects like scabies, lice, bedbugs and pinworms.